lokearm/armchar-swish/README.md

 This has been removed from the main branch, but exist on the swish branch.
 See also [CLI with Swish](docs/CLI%20with%20Swish.md).

+## Download

+This is still pre-release, but pre-compiled binaries can be downloaded the last workflow run.

+1. Choose the Actions tab (above).
+2. Choose the Build workflow on the left hand side.
+3. Choose the last (top of the list) run that is marked green.
+4. Find the artifacts at the bottom of the page.
+There should be three of them, for Ubuntu, MacOS, and Windows.

+Unzipping the archive, you will find a single executable to run from the command line.

 ## Usage

 The following command builds a single character, in this case Eogan